rustagiaaryan/uptime-monitor/README.md

 - Check monitor service logs: `docker logs uptime-monitor-app`
 - Verify URLs are marked as active in the dashboard
 - Ensure URLs start with http:// or https://

+## What I Learned

+This project was a hands-on learning experience to understand observability and monitoring systems.
+The main goal was to learn how Prometheus and Grafana work together to collect and visualize metrics in a production-like environment.

+### Key Takeaways

+**Prometheus Metrics:** I learned how to expose custom metrics using the Prometheus client library and how to structure metrics with labels for multi-dimensional data.
+Understanding the difference between Gauges and Histograms was crucial for tracking both uptime status and response times effectively.

+**Grafana Dashboards:** Working with Grafana taught me how to write PromQL queries to visualize time-series data.
+I learned how to create dashboard variables for filtering and how to provision dashboards automatically through configuration files instead of manual setup.

+**Docker Compose Orchestration:** Managing multiple services (web app, monitoring service, Prometheus, Grafana) with Docker Compose showed me how to handle service dependencies, shared volumes for persistent data, and inter-container networking.
+The challenge of making services communicate properly (like Prometheus scraping metrics from the monitor) was a good lesson in container networking.

+**Database Session Management:** I ran into SQLAlchemy DetachedInstanceError issues when trying to access database objects after closing sessions.
+This taught me the importance of proper session management and extracting data before closing database connections.

+**Real-time Metric Cleanup:** One interesting challenge was making metrics disappear from Grafana immediately when URLs were removed.
+I learned that Prometheus doesn't automatically clean up old metrics, so I had to implement tracking of active URLs and explicitly remove metric labels when URLs were deactivated.

+### Challenges Faced

+The biggest challenge was understanding why metrics weren't updating in real-time when I expected them to.
+Debugging the metric cleanup required understanding how Prometheus stores time series data and how to properly remove them from the collectors.

+Another challenge was getting the Grafana dashboard to auto-provision correctly with the right datasource configuration.
+It took some trial and error to understand the provisioning directory structure and YAML format.

+### Future Improvements

+If I were to extend this project, I would add email or Slack notifications when sites go down, implement historical uptime percentage calculations, and maybe add a status page that users could share publicly.
+It would also be interesting to add more advanced features like custom alert thresholds or integrating with external monitoring services.

+Overall, this project gave me practical experience with monitoring infrastructure that's commonly used in production environments, which will be valuable for understanding how companies track the health of their systems.